hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 I like to keep my home directory really well organized, but it can still be taxing to remember where I keep all the projects I hack away on.
 To combat this I make use of the [directory jumper Z][Z].
-This awesome tool tracks highly used directories based on frecency.
-For example when I want to jump to my dotfile directory I just type:
+This awesome tool tracks highly used directories based on frecency (a portmanteau of recent and frequency).
+For example when I want to jump to my dotfiles directory I just type:

     > z dot

-rather than:
+Rather than:

     > cd .dotfiles